Lukas-Netz/se-rwth.github.io/_pages/research/Evolution.md

-"black box" refinement, where only the external visible behavior is taken to consideration, and "hierarchical decomposition", where a black box behavior is decomposed into an (forthwith immutable) decomposed architecture.
+"black box" refinement, where only the external visible behavior is taken to consideration, and "hierarchical decomposition", where a black box behavior is decomposed into a (forthwith immutable) decomposed architecture.

 As performing a refinement step is error-prone, we present a language independent and fully automated